 The process of synchronising requires a mapping file.
 This file (.j2m) is a file that matches the column headings in the stock spreadsheet to the field names in Jim2.
 Numerous mapping files can be saved, then reused when synchronisation is required.

 The best way to understand data synchronising is to practise.
-Using the Training database, synchronise stock records.
+Using the Training database, you can synchronise stock records.

 On the ribbon, go to Tools > Import Data.
 Select the Import destination (refer to the above for the correct Import destination to use) using the drop down to the right of the field.